-- Indirect (passive agglutination): where soluble antigens are coated on vehicle particle e.g. latex particle, RBCs.
+- Indirect (passive agglutination): where soluble antigens are coated on vehicle particles e.g. latex particles, RBCs.

 - When a drop of the appropriate antiserum is added to a smooth, uniform suspension of a particulate antigen in a drop of saline on a slide or a tile, agglutination takes place.

 - A positive result is indicated by the clumping together of the particles and the clearing of the drop.
-Depending up on the titre of the serum, agglutination may occur instantly or with in seconds.
+Depending upon the titer of the serum, agglutination may occur instantly or within seconds.

 - It is essential to have on the same slide a control consisting of the antigen suspension in saline, without the antiserum, to ensure that the antigen is not autoagglutinable.